wptechprodigy/implementing-bubble-sort-TS/README.md

   }
 }

-// Then type guard for a sting as well if (typeof this.collection === 'string') {
+// Then type guard for a string as well if (typeof this.collection === 'string') {
   // The we make a logic for strings here
 }